alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 into a search engine.
 Search the flavor text.
 Search just half of the flavor text.
 Add quotation marks to do exact phrase searches.
 Search all your answers together and see if something shows up.
 Randomly drop out words from all of the previous searches and try again.
-I haven't tried asking an LLM to find patterns in the same way yet - my guess is that it's usually bad due to the typical rate of hallunications?
-But maybe that'll get better.
+I haven't tried asking an LLM to find patterns in the same way yet - it tends to make up patterns where patterns don't exist.

 There are a lot of variables you can tweak in your search engine queries.
-The heuristic I use is that if there aren't obvious starting points, I will search the puzzle title, the flavortext, all proper nouns, and any phrases that doesn't read like typical English.
+The heuristic I use is that if there aren't obvious starting points, I will search the puzzle title, the flavortext, all proper nouns, and any phrases that don't read like typical English.
 I'll also mix the theme of the puzzlehunt into search queries if I think it could turn up something new.

 #### Ask if an idea's overconstrained

-Puzzles do not arrive spontaneously, they are created by people to have a solution.
+Puzzles do not arise spontaneously, they are created by people to have a solution.
 As you come up with ideas on how a puzzle works, each of those ideas applies a constraint to the puzzle.
 For example, if we see a rows garden puzzle, it's a safe bet that answers for the roses are 6 letters long.